Valentine Gold Mine

 ~14 years

-1. Estimated annual production for the first 12 years of its 14-year reserve life, based on the November 2022 technical report.
+1. For the mine’s first partial year of production.
+Once ramped up to capacity, Valentine is expected to production 175,000-200,000 oz of gold annually for the first 12 years of its 14-year reserve life, based on the November 2022 technical report.

 2. M&I Mineral Resources are exclusive of Mineral Reserves.
 See Operations / Reserves & Resources and Cautionary Notes.